 This is also chargeable against co-conspirator Dean.
-For the reasons set forth above, the Motion to Dismiss by defendants Dean and McGuire must be DENIED.
+For the reasons set forth above, the Motion to Dismiss by defendants Dean, Hunter, Garcia and McGuire must be DENIED.

-F. The Motion To Dismiss Filed By Defendants Pari And Hunter Must Be Denied
+F. The Motion To Dismiss Filed By Defendant Hunter Must Be Denied

-All arguments and points set forth above are hereby incorporated by reference as to defendants Hunter and Pari.
+All arguments and points set forth above are hereby incorporated by reference as to defendant Hunter.

-These two defendants are professors at UNR and participated in the Scientific Advisory Board of WPI.
-As such, they were in a position to avert the activities of the other Nevada based defendants.
-They could have chosen to team up with Dr. Mikovits and those who were concerned by the newly discovered breaches of scientific integrity when Dr. Mikovits first questioned the validity of their work.
-Instead, these two defendants decided to turn a deaf ear on the crucial issues, and joined the conspiracy to cover up the questionable findings, and to continue to move forward with what amounted to a fraud on the FDA/NIH and the DoD.
+Hunter is a professor at UNR and participated in the Scientific Advisory Board of WPI.
+As such, he was in a position to avert the activities of the other Nevada based defendants.
+He could have chosen to team up with Dr. Mikovits and those who were concerned by the newly discovered breaches of scientific integrity when Dr. Mikovits first questioned the validity of their work.
+Instead, this defendant decided to turn a deaf ear on the crucial issues, and joined the conspiracy to cover up the questionable findings, and to continue to move forward with what amounted to a fraud on the FDA/NIH and the DoD.

-Had they objected to what was transpiring, they would have incurred the wrath of the Whittemores, but they showed that they lacked courage to do that which was right and that they were willing to throw Dr. Mikovits under the bus.
-Their credentials were utilized to attempt to keep the flow of government grants coming, and to lend some measure of credibility to the commercial venture.
+Had he objected to what was transpiring, he would have incurred the wrath of the Whittemores, but he showed that he lacked courage to do that which was right and that he was willing to throw Dr. Mikovits under the bus.
+His credentials were utilized to attempt to keep the flow of government grants coming, and to lend some measure of credibility to the commercial venture.

-For the reasons set forth above, the Motion to Dismiss filed by defendants Hunter and Pari must be DENIED.
+For the reasons set forth above, the Motion to Dismiss filed by defendant Hunter must be DENIED.